 Migraine is a neurological syndrome characterized by altered bodily perceptions, severe headaches, and nausea.
-Migraine headaches are more common to women than to men.
+Migraine headaches are more common in women than in men.

-The typical migraine headache is unilateral (affecting one half of the head) and pulsating, lasting from 4 to 72 hours; other symptoms include nausea, vomiting, increased sensitivity to light and increased sensitivity to sound.
-Approximately one-third of people who suffer migraine headache perceive an aura—unusual visual, olfactory, or other sensory experiences that are a sign that the migraine will soon occur.
-The cause of migraine headache is unknown; the most common theory is a disorder of the serotonergic control system.
+The typical migraine headache is unilateral (affecting one half of the head) and pulsating, lasting from 4 to 72 hours; other symptoms include nausea, vomiting, increased sensitivity to light, and increased sensitivity to sound.
+Approximately one-third of people who suffer migraine headaches perceive an aura—unusual visual, olfactory, or other sensory experiences that are a sign that the migraine will soon occur.
+The cause of migraine headaches is unknown; the most common theory is a disorder of the serotonergic control system.

 Status migrainosus: This term is used to describe a migraine attack that persists for more than 72 hours.
 Status migrainosus is often an emergency as it often leads to severe complications, from dehydration to, in some cases, stroke.